Orecchiette Carbonara with Asparagus — 2nd Easiest Weeknight Dinner

-Let me explain.
-Adding asparagus to pasta carbonara adds about a minute more to your prep time but precludes the need to make any other sort of vegetable side dish — 3/4 of a pound of asparagus, for me at least, is enough roughage for one evening.
+This is simply a variation of my favorite easy weeknight dinner with the addition of asparagus, which adds about a minute more to your prep time but precludes the need to make any other sort of vegetable side dish — win win.

-So there you have it.
 Fry some bacon.
 Sauté some onions.
 Cook some pasta.
 Blanch some asparagus.
 Whisk some eggs.
 Zest a lemon.
-Toss it all together, and watch how a no-cream light-on-the-cheese sauce transforms a simple pasta into a creamy-tasting, vegetable-loaded, one-dish dinner.
-Yum.
+Toss it all together, and watch how a no-cream light-on-the-cheese sauce transforms a simple pasta into a creamy-tasting, vegetable-loaded, one-pot wonder.

 Source: Everyday Food